graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Response Stream

-Each event in the underlying Source Stream triggers execution of the subscription _selection set_ using that event as a root value.
+Each event from the underlying Source Stream triggers execution of the subscription _selection set_ using that event's value as the {initialValue}.

 MapSourceToResponseEvent(sourceStream, subscription, schema, variableValues):

-- Let {responseStream} be a new event stream.
+- Let {responseStream} be a new _event stream_.
-- When {sourceStream} emits {event}:
+- When {sourceStream} emits {sourceValue}:
-  - Let {response} be the result of running {ExecuteSubscriptionEvent(subscription, schema, variableValues, event)}.
+  - Let {response} be the result of running {ExecuteSubscriptionEvent(subscription, schema, variableValues, sourceValue)}.
+  - If internal {error} was raised:
+    - Cancel {sourceStream}.
+    - Complete {responseStream} with {error}.
-  - Emit {response} on {responseStream}.
+  - Otherwise emit {response} on {responseStream}.
 - When {sourceStream} completes normally:
   - Complete {responseStream} normally.
 - When {sourceStream} completes with {error}:
   - Complete {responseStream} with {error}.
 - When {responseStream} is cancelled:
   - Cancel {sourceStream}.
+  - Complete {responseStream} normally.
 - Return {responseStream}.

+Note: Since {ExecuteSubscriptionEvent()} handles all _field error_, and _request
+error_ only occur during {CreateSourceEventStream()}, the only remaining error condition handled from {ExecuteSubscriptionEvent()} are internal exceptional errors not described by this specification.

 ExecuteSubscriptionEvent(subscription, schema, variableValues, initialValue):